ampproject/amphtml/extensions/amp-poool/amp-poool.md

 ## Study mode

 If you want poool as study mode to begin, don't forget to finish your amp-poool tag with "conversion" attribute set on "true".
-"Conversion" is used to tell Poool when a normal user has been converted into a subscribed one Once again, check our [documentation](https://dev.poool.fr/doc/sdk) on second tab ("I'll first do a study").
+"Conversion" is used to tell Poool when a normal user has been converted into a subscribed one.
+Once again, check our [documentation](https://dev.poool.fr/doc/sdk) on second tab ("I'll first do a study").

 ## Validation